 Would you believe me if I told you that I documented this wedding in Florida from my couch in Michigan?
 I probably wouldn't either.

 It was a Friday afternoon when one of my past brides, Anne, reached out to ask if I could help her with location selection and camera settings for her sister's wedding.
 Alyssa and Mark decided to elope in Florida at a family home surrounded by their closest loved ones.
-It was not the wedding they envisioned, but it absolutely beautiful.
+It was not the wedding they envisioned, but it was absolutely beautiful.

 I got on a video call with Anne that day and we scouted out the best locations around the property.
 Then, we talked all about camera settings!
 Within an hour, I taught her how to manually select focus, format a memory card, change the photo quality to RAW, set white balance and ISO to auto, and how to know when the shutter speed was too low.
 For the non-photographers reading this, that is a lot to learn successfully in one hour!
 Anne was so excited to learn and soaked up all the information.
 We talked about compositions and practiced focusing, it was amazing!
 I am a high school photography teacher and being away from the classroom has been heartbreaking.
 It was so great to teach those skills again.